vanessaconti/captains-log-react/README.md

 - Use react-bootstrap
 - Use react-transition-group to transition between pages [Demo](https://reactrouter.com/web/example/animated-transitions)
-- add a 404 page
+- Add a 404 page
-- add functionality that when a user presses the delete button a confirmation appears first
+- Add functionality that when a user presses the delete button a confirmation appears first
+- Add sort functionality to allow sorting by captain name or by days since last crisis
+- Add filter functionality to see all logs, logs where mistakes were made, logs where mistakes were not made
+- Deploy this app online and add it to your portfolio